Indian shares rise on strong earnings; food delivery firm Zomato files for IPO

 “Over the last two (to) three days, and especially over the weekend, there have been some positives such as... the U.S. allowing supply of COVID-19 materials and resources to India, and a fall in the number of active cases, especially in worst-hit states like Maharashtra,” said Gaurav Garg, head of research at CapitalVia Global Research in Indore.

-Two-wheeler maker TVS Motor Company (TVSM.NS) rose as much as 17.3% after beating profit estimates, while its peers and Nifty 50 components Hero MotoCorp (HROM.NS) and Bajaj Auto (BAJA.NS) also climbed.
+Two-wheeler maker TVS Motor Company rose as much as 17.3% after beating profit estimates, while its peers and Nifty 50 components Hero MotoCorp and Bajaj Auto also climbed.

-Info Edge (India) (INED.NS), the top shareholder in Zomato Ltd, gained as much as 3% following the food delivery startup's IPO filing.
-L4N2ML1EG
+Info Edge (India), the top shareholder in Zomato Ltd, gained as much as 3% following the food delivery startup’s IPO filing.

+Reporting by Chris Thomas and Anuron Kumar Mitra in Bengaluru; editing by Uttaresh.V

 Our Standards: The Thomson Reuters Trust Principles.